 Did you notice my original table top had 3 holes in the side where the legs were attached?
 To hide them and add a bit of texture, I wrapped the edge with a bit of jute twine and tucked it into each hole.

-If you look close, you can see the galvanized effect I gave the tray with the zinc spray.
+Additionally, if you look closely, you can see the galvanized effect I gave the tray with the zinc spray.

-My goal was to inspire you to reconsider what most would call trash, and see the potential #trashure.
-And…to have some FUN!
+Not only is my goal to inspire you to reconsider what most would call trash, and see the potential #trashure, but also to have some FUN!
 This tray and candle holder are now available in my shop if you would like to make them your own.
-Sign up for my newsletter to receive a discount on your first purchase.

 To get these DIY tips & tricks in your inbox, be sure to sign up for my newsletter.
-PLUS, you will get your FREE Furniture Buying Checklist and special discount to my shop.
 Head below to see what my Trash to Treasure ladies have for you!